syedfiza7546/Bike_sale_dashboard/README.md

 Count of Purchased Bikes - Per Mile: This metric visualizes how many bikes are bought for each mile traveled, possibly showing trends in commuting distance and bike ownership.

-Avg Income Per Purchase: This represents the average income level of customers making bike purchases, offering insight into the correlation between income and purchasing habits.
+Average Income Per Purchase: This represents the average income level of customers making bike purchases, offering insight into the correlation between income and purchasing habits.